emanuel-gf/tw-dtw-rice-classification/README.md

 1. For a better context and understading, please check this study.
 [Study Case](https://emanuel-gf.github.io/tw-dtw-rice-classification/)

-2. The whole study version is publish here:
+2. The whole study version is publish at this pdf:
 [PDF](https://github.com/emanuel-gf/tw-dtw-rice-classification/blob/main/pdf/Emanuel-TWDTW.pdf)

 ## Repository Structure